-*The Pastor, Deacons, and Director of Religious Education are available to help talk through the personal spiritual struggles that can arise from losing a loved one.
+*The Pastor and Deacons are available to help talk through the personal spiritual struggles that can arise from losing a loved one.
 Please note, however, that these individuals are not counselors or psychologists and that they may recommend to a person seeking guidance that a professional counselor or psychologist may need to be sought out for further assistance.

 The Funeral Process at OLPH

 - After the initial meeting with your funeral director, he or she will give OLPH a phone call to inform us of your desire to host a funeral in our Church.
 Soon after that initial contact you will be contacted by either our Church Secretary or Director of Liturgy to schedule a planning meeting for the funeral liturgy.
 You may also be contacted by a volunteer of our luncheon ministry if you indicate to your funeral director or our staff that you wish to host a luncheon at OLPH.
 With a luncheon there are details you should be aware of that can be viewed by clicking here.